Truths about margarine

 7. I keep reading that margarine is one molecule away from plastic, how can this be healthy?

 Similar to butter, the major ingredients in margarine are fat and water.
 In an attempt to find a healthy alternative to butter, the production of margarine uses many of the steps that are also used in the process of making butter.
-Soft margarine is a nutritious and safe product that has been part of suggested healthy diets for years.
+Soft margarine is a nutritious and safe product that has been part of suggested healthy diets and healthy eating plans for years.
 International health organisations such as the World Heart Federation, as well as many national health authorities, recommend it.